Kaikohe: Railway links

 Kaikohe was linked to the national rail network with the arrival of a branch line railway being built from Otiria on the North Auckland Line to Kaitaia, which opened to Kaikohe on 1 May 1914.
 The line continued north to Ōkaihau, opening on 29 October 1923 and eventually reached Rangiahua, although the section between Okaihau and Rangiahua was never handed over to the New Zealand Railways Department for operation and the line never reached Kaitaia.
 The line between Okaihau and Rangiahua was operated for a short time by the Public Works Department before being closed and dismantled during World War II.
 The railway through Kaikohe thus became known as the Okaihau Branch.

 Although Kaikohe became the service centre of the Far North, it failed to generate much rail traffic in the early years of the line.
 During the first ten months of existence, just 1,500 tons of inbound freight was carried, with roughly half that carried outbound, and the decline continued to the point where in 1918 Kaikohe lost its stationmaster.
 Minimal services were offered, and although losses increased up to 1930, fortunes had somewhat improved by 1940, and by 1950 there was sufficient traffic to justify six trains each way a week.
 Two carried only freight, while four were mixed goods/passenger trains.
 At that time, a full complement of staff was again employed at Kaikohe.

 When railcars were introduced on services north of Auckland in November 1956, they ran through Kaikohe all the way to Okaihau.
 Previously, a carriage train known as the Northland Express had run from Auckland to Opua with connections to Kaikohe and Okaihau via the mixed trains, but with the change of the northern terminus to Okaihau, the branch increased in importance.
 This proved to be short-lived; in July 1967 the popular railcar service was withdrawn due to mechanical problems plaguing the railcars.
 Passengers had to use the mixed trains, with significantly older rolling stock on a slower schedule.
 Demand decreased and the branch closed to passengers on 21 June 1976.

 In 1977, a relaxation of road transport laws led to a decline in freight traffic on the line and forestry proposals that would have required a railway service failed to eventuate.
 Scheduled trains were cancelled beyond Kaikohe on 12 August 1983, and for a little over four years the line was shunted when required.
 The branch closed on 1 November 1987 and the track has been lifted.
 The rail corridor through Kaikohe is still owned by the New Zealand Railways Corporation, being retained in case any forestry proposals come to fruition and the railway is again required, although it now forms part of the Twin Coast Cycle Trail.

 Marae

-The Kaikohe area has three Ngāpuhi marae:
+The Kaikohe area has two Ngāpuhi marae: